 Basics of an ESB

-An enterprise service bus (ESB) is essentially architecture that is a set of rules and principles to facilitate the integration of different applications together.
+An enterprise service bus (ESB) is essentially an architecture that is a set of rules and principles to facilitate the integration of different applications together.

 While often characterized as legacy technology, an ESB is designed to: